On the various notions of Poincar\'e duality pair: Introduction

 \begin{acks} The authors are indebted to Bill Browder for explaining to us the genesis of Poincar\'e duality spaces.
-The first author is especially grateful to Bill for his inspiration and support. \end{acks}
+The first author is especially grateful to Bill for his inspiration and support.
+We thank an anonymous referee who meticulously read the paper and made many helpful suggestions which led to an improved presentation.
+The first author was partially supported by Simons Foundation Collaboration Grant 317496.
+The second author was partially supported by NSFC11871272.
+The third author was partially supported by NSFC11571343. \end{acks}